Photoemission of a doped Mott insulator: spectral weight transfer and qualitative Mott-Hubbard description

-Regarding TiOCl, this seeming contradiction can be naturally resolved: in n-doped TiOCl the energy at Ti sites with an alkali-metal ion next to them will be lowered due to its associated Coulomb potential.
-It is thus the alkali-metal ions themselves that create the alloy sites to which they donate their outer electrons (hence we call these second kind of Ti sites electrostatically induced alloy sites).
-Consequently, the number of alloy sites is dynamic, not static, as in the aforementioned models.
-We thus have $\rho=x$, and, for the alloy band to appear in midgap position, $\Delta < U$ (as we will explicate below in a quantitative analysis $U$ has to be replaced by the appropriate effective onsite interaction energy for our case).
-Starting doping at $n=1$, for any $x$ this gives $n=1+x=1+\rho$ and the system is an alloy Mott insulator for all $x$.
+In the following, we seek to include one-particle effects of that kind on top of a Hubbard model description to fully account for all the features of our data.
+We start by assuming that in n-doped TiOCl the energy at Ti sites with an alkali-metal ion next to them will be lowered due to its associated Coulomb potential by an amount $\Delta$.
+It is thus the alkali-metal ions themselves that create sites with modified single-particle energies to which they donate their electrons (we call these second kind of Ti sites electrostatically induced alloy sites, which give rise to an alloy band, AB).
+Starting doping at half-filling, for any $x<1$ the system will be insulating since on the one hand all pristine Ti sites are singly occupied (corresponding to a Mott insulator) while all alloy Ti sites are doubly occupied (corresponding to a band insulator).
 Note that no doping into the UHB is achieved and hence it remains above the chemical potential, being invisible in photoemission.
-The spectral weight distribution for both the doped and undoped case is sketched in Fig.~\ref{Figure4}~(b).
+The spectral weight distribution for both the doped and undoped case is sketched in Fig.~\ref{Figure3}~(b).
 Each feature (LHB, UHB, AB) is labelled with the corresponding single-particle excitation by denoting the $d$ configurations of the initial and final states.
-In this picture the SWT now occurs from the LHB to the AB which as being due to doubly occupied sites takes over the role of the UHB in a clean (and local) Mott-Hubbard picture.
+In this picture, the SWT now occurs from the LHB to the AB which as being due to doubly occupied sites takes over the role of the UHB in a clean (and local) Mott-Hubbard picture.